Ever given a patient adenosine to cure their SVT with a flourish?

 When it comes to odd-looking rhythms with very wide complexes, hyperkalemia should always pop into your mind.
 In the same vein, if you see a tachycardia that just doesn’t look like a typical sinus tach, AVNRT, or AVRT (“SVT” if you prefer the vernacular for the latter two), consider atrial flutter.

 9 – Turn the beat around.

 This is probably my favorite trick of the bunch so I’m not sure why it’s buried way down at #9.

 Most people don’t realize this, but disco singer Vicki Sue Robinson was not an actual electrophysiologist.
-Lacking an MD, her rendition of the hit song “Turn the Beat Around,” which instructed cardiologists to, “turn the beat around, turn it upside-down,” still made waves in the diagnosis of atrial flutter.
+Lacking an MD or DO, her rendition of the hit song “Turn the Beat Around,” which instructed cardiologists to, “turn the beat around, turn it upside-down,” still managed to make waves in the diagnosis of atrial flutter.

 Flutter waves tend to show up best as negative deflections in the inferior leads (II, III, aVF), so if you’re considering the diagnosis, flip the ECG upside down and look at these leads.
 You’ll be amazed how much easier it is to identify the regular F-waves of flutter once they’re upright.
 It also makes it easier to see how those ST and T-wave distortions mentioned in #6 really are the predictable result of atrial activity.